operator-framework/operator-sdk/doc/helm/user-guide.md

 ```

 As you may have noticed, the Helm operator simply applies the entire spec as if
-it were the contents of values file, just like `helm install -f ./overrides.yaml`
+it was the contents of a values file, just like `helm install -f ./overrides.yaml`
 works.

 ## Build and run the operator